adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 ###### [ZXY12]

-- The approach combines a LIDAR sensor with camera data.
+- The approach combines a **LIDAR sensor** with **camera data**.

-- Distance Map에서 **RANSAC**와 **3D adjacency**를 이용하여 지면과 물체를 구분 할수 있다. `The distance map is used to classify parts of the image to ground plane or obstacles using RANSAC and 3D adjacency. `
+	- LIDAR sensor의 Distance Map에서 **RANSAC**와 **3D adjacency**를 이용하여 지면과 물체를 구분 할수 있다. `The distance map is used to classify parts of the image to ground plane or obstacles using RANSAC and 3D adjacency. `

-At the same time the image patches are classifiedto different classes by evaluating color histograms, texture descriptors fromGaussian and Garbor filtered images as well as local binary patterns.
+	- image patches are classified to different classes by evaluating color histograms, texture descriptors from **Gaussian** and **Garbor filtered** images as well as local binary patterns.

-Resultingin 107 features, each patch is classified by a Multi-Layer-Perceptron to differentcategories.
+Resulting in 107 features, each patch is classified by a Multi-Layer-Perceptron to different categories.

 The size of the object determined by the LIDAR obstacle estimationas well as labels from the image analysis are passed into a fuzzy logic frameworkwhich returns three labels – environment, middle high or obstacle.